Sweardog/Geo-Nodes-Hopf-Fibration/README.md

 ## **Exploring a UV-Sphere's Hopf Fibers**

-If you want to explore a basic UV-sphere's Hopf fibers without python animations, you can do this with the "Dummy Hopf Mod Object", located in the scene collection's main collection (named so as its input geometry is ignored).
-For a dummy object, I prefer to use a primitive vert mesh object, enabled via the built-in add-on "*Add Mesh: Extra Objects*".
-This object is equipped with the *Hopf Fibration Modifier* and within the modifier's "*Geometry Nodes*" workspace, connect the "*UV Sphere*" mesh output wire from the pink box to the "*Merge by Distance*" node's "*Geometry*" input.
-This should display the UV-sphere's points and their corresponding Hopf fibers.
+If you want to explore the Hopf fibers of a basic UV-sphere without Python animations, you can use the "Dummy Hopf Mod Object" located in the scene collection's main collection.
+The purpose of the existence of the dummy objects in thw main collection is to unorphanize their equipped modifiers.
+I recommend unaltering these modifiers, so I suggest creating a copy of the "Dummy Hopf Mod Object" to have a copy modifier on a copy object.
+In the copy modifier's "Geometry Nodes" workspace, connect the "UV Sphere" mesh output wire from the pink box to the "Merge by Distance" node's "Geometry" input.
+This setup will display a UV-sphere's points and their corresponding Hopf fibers.

 ## **Sphere Rotation**